MuntasirAbid/Task2/README.md

 The pop-up window is closed by clicking on the "close" button or outside the pop-up window.
 When the "close" button is clicked, the handleClosePopup function is called, which sets the selectedOrder state to null.
 The pop-up window is hidden when the selectedOrder state is null.

 Finally, the LoadingData component is exported as the default export of the module.

-# It relates to many project in my repository. so far  I have done so many full-stack project.